Kyjov Hills

 The Kyjov Hills (Kyjovská pahorkatina) is an area in the South Moravian Region of the Czech Republic.

 These relatively modest hills and undulating plateaus form a part of the Central Moravian Carpathians, within the Outer Western Carpathians.
 The hills spread over the area of 482 sqkm, and its highest point is Babí lom, at 417 m.

-Economically it's an agricultural area with a substantial share of vineyards and orchards.
+Economically it is an agricultural area with a substantial share of vineyards and orchards.